Rays vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have an implied victory probability of 52.4% according to the moneyline set for this matchup.
+- The implied moneyline probablility in this matchup gives the Rays a 53.5% chance to win.

-- Tampa Bay's games have gone over the total in 39 of its 72 chances.
+- Tampa Bay has played in 73 games with over/under set, and have combined with opponents to go over the total 40 times (40-29-4).

-- The Rays are 9-4-0 against the spread in their 13 games that had a posted line this season.
+- The Rays have put together a 9-4-0 record against the spread this season (covering 69.2% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!